Weddings On A Budget

 We've created a way to dig behind online wine sellers' virtual shelves for hidden mega-discounts.
 Whether you're after red, white, champers or you've a country or grape in mind, tell our Wine Discount Finder to find the biggest discount or cheapest crate at Tesco Wine, M&S, Majestic and Slurp.
 We also list codes to save you more.

 If you're in the south east of England, a quick (and low-cost) trip to France could help you get crates of cheap booze and champagne.
 You could also opt for cava or prosecco instead of champers to keep costs down.
-See Cheap France Trips for offers.
+See Cheap France Trips.

 Another way to massively reduce the cost of food is to have the ceremony later, followed by one big meal, rather than the standard two.
 Many of our forumites said much of the evening buffet food at their weddings was wasted, and they'd have been better off providing just one meal.